OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/partition-octopus-with-spaces.md

 We've also found several anti-patterns with the Spaces feature you should avoid.

 - A space per team (Team A Space, Team B space, etc.).
 Typically in larger corporations, applications move between teams; a space per team would require you to move projects between spaces.
 The project export/import makes this easier, but it doesn't copy everything.
 You'd need to move packages, deployment targets, and workers.
 Release and Deployment history is not moved either.
 - A space per environment (Development Space, Production Space, Test Space, etc.).
-Spaces were not designed, nor do they support this scenario.
+Spaces were not designed for, nor do they support this scenario.
 You would need a way to keep the deployment process in sync across multiple spaces.
 Such a syncing process is [difficult to create and maintain](/docs/administration/sync-instances).
 - A space per tenant.
-Just like the environments per space scenario, spaces were not designed, nor do they support this scenario.
+Just like the environments per space scenario, spaces were not designed for, nor do they support this scenario.
 You would need a way to keep the deployment process in sync across multiple spaces.
 - A space per application component.
 You would need to track a single application across multiple spaces.
 - Sharing deployment targets across spaces.
 It is possible to register the same Tentacle, Azure Web App, or K8s cluster across spaces, but that indicates a space is too fine-grained.
 Sharing deployment targets across spaces only lead to confusion as deployments in one space will appear "locked" because of deployment in another space.